Ukulele for Beginners

 - Describe how playing a musical instrument can improve your mental health

 About the course: Research suggests that music can stimulate the body’s natural feel-good chemicals.
 It can help energise our mood and even help us work through problems and provide an outlet for us to take control of our feelings.
 Music can help promote wellness, manage stress, express feelings, enhance your memory and even improve communication

 Who is this course for: Anyone wanting to learn the ukulele and improve their mental health by relaxing and learning to play a musical instrument

-How will I learn: Through tutor demonstration, group discussions and playing the uke
+How will I learn: Through tutor demonstration, group discussions and playing the ukulele

-How will I be assessed: Tutor observation, playing the uke
+How will I be assessed: Tutor observation, playing the ukulele

 What shall I bring: A ukulele if you have one, or you are able to hire a ukulele for a refundable deposit of £5.
 Please mention this at the time of booking

-Next Steps: This could lead to a Ukulele Improvers Workshop/course or membership of a local club.
+Next steps: This could lead to the Learning in Libraries Ukulele for Improvers or Fingerpicking on the Ukulele courses, alternatively to membership of a local club.
 The chord fingerings of the ukulele are like those used on the guitar but much easier to manage, so this course could also be seen as a step towards playing the guitar

 Attendance is expected at each session to ensure that you get the most out of your learning experience and to minimise disruption for other learners.
 Please advise the venue/tutor of any absence you may have.